 These units offer a smaller footprint and lower cost than shell-and-tube exchangers.
 The figure below illustrates a basic flow path.

-A drawback is that the tightly-spaced plates provide locations for low fluid velocities that allow suspended solids to settle.
+One disadvantage is that closely spaced plates create areas of low fluid velocity where suspended solids can settle.
 Some exchangers may have corrugated plates to enhance fluid mixing, which can present cleaning challenges that require disassembly of the exchanger.

 Stainless steel is a common material for plate exchangers, but more exotic materials may be required in high-stress or corrosive applications.

 Other heat exchangers may be spiral or helical.
-A diagram of each is shown below.
+A diagram of each is provided below.

-The above figures illustrate heat exchangers that provide a physical boundary between two fluids.
+These figures illustrate heat exchangers that provide a physical boundary between two fluids.
 In some applications, no boundary exists.
 A primary example is direct steam injection.
-The steam is then recovered as condensate further along in the process.
-However, the condensate may contain any number of impurities that require removal before return to the boiler.
+The steam is subsequently collected as condensate later in the process.
+However, the condensate may contain impurities that require removal before return to the boiler.

-The three general modes of heat transfer are convection, conduction, and radiation.
-These are discussed in Chapter 4.
+The three general modes of heat transfer are convection, conduction, and radiation, as discussed in Fundamentals of Industrial Boilers and Steam Generation Systems.
 For most of the heat exchangers outlined above, conduction and convection are the primary heat transfer methods.
-The mathematics of heat transfer can be quite complicated, especially when designing systems.
-However, a great deal of understanding is possible from straightforward calculations, “When heat flows from one fluid to another through a solid retaining wall, the total amount of heat transferred may be expressed as follows:
+Although heat transfer is complex, some fundamental formulas make the process easier to understand.
+If heat is moving from one fluid to another across a barrier, you can determine the total amount transferred as follows:

 (Q/t)total = U*A*ΔTtotal | Eq.
 6-4

-The key variable in Equation 6-4 is U. When fluid flows through a tube, pipe or along a plate, even if the bulk flow is turbulent, a thin, laminar sublayer forms at the material surface.
-This film influences heat transfer.
+The key variable in Equation 6-4 is U. When fluid flows through a tube, pipe, or along a plate, even if the bulk flow is turbulent, a thin, laminar sublayer forms at the material surface which influences heat transfer.
 Accordingly, for a clean surface, the equation for U becomes:

 1/U = 1/h′ + 1/h″ + xw/k | Eq.
 6-5

-A very important criterion for selecting heat exchanger materials is the thermal conductivity.
+An important criterion for selecting heat exchanger materials is thermal conductivity.
 The data below offers some selected values from common heat exchanger materials.

 Table 6-3.
 Thermal conductivities of some common heat exchanger materials.